Hey everyone! Time for part two of this little Q&A I’m doing. Loads of good questions to get to.

 His movements are loud, his framing is really bad, and his hands are practically made of stone back there.
 He sometimes has trouble just simply catching pitches.

-Look, they drafted him for his bat, and he had so little time in MiLB to learn how to play the most complicated position on the field to play.
+They drafted him for his bat, and he had so little time in MiLB to learn how to play the most complicated position on the field to play.
 I’m not surprised that side of his game is in the state that it's in.

 They asked him to adjust to a new level of play, learn a new position and keep working on his catching all at the same time.
 There are all kinds of advanced meetings for catchers, and Henry was involved in all of them.
 Henry is a workaholic, but it got to a point where I think he got overwhelmed whether he felt that way or not.

-I feel he probably has a better chance of being a passable right fielder than he does of becoming a decent catcher.
+He probably has a better chance of being a passable right fielder than he does of becoming a decent catcher.
 Endy’s catching is significantly more advanced, and he has a lot to work on to.

 Maybe ABS comes in a few years and mitigates one of his major shortcomings.
 What matters most is that Davis hits like he is capable of hitting at this level, I would like for that to be the sole focus.